I’ve stumbled upon something more challenging than writing an ending: choosing a title.

 Now I find myself with a short story I intend to send to market.
 The working title—“The Villain”—still presides over the first page.
 I don’t hate it, but maybe there’s a better option…

-—Editor’s note: Thanks for the votes.
+—Editor’s note: The poll is closed.
+Thanks for the votes!
 “Ghost Mode,” it is.
 Interested in reading the whole story?
 Go here.